truemail-rb/truemail/README.md

   # if SMTP server does not return an exact answer that the email does not exist
   # By default this option is disabled, available for SMTP validation only.
   config.smtp_safe_check = true

+  # Optional parameter.
+This option will enable tracking events.
+You can print tracking events to
+  # stdout, write to file or both of these.
+Tracking event by default is :error
+  # Available tracking event: :all, :unrecognized_error, :recognized_error, :error
+  config.logger = { tracking_event: :all, stdout: true, log_absolute_path: '/home/app/log/truemail.log' }
 end
 ```